ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_services/ez5scaledpriceservice.md

 # Ez5ScaledPriceService

 `Ez5ScaledPriceService` determines the correct price by comparing base price from the price request to the `scaledPrices` array stored in extended data (also in `PriceRequest`).
-The service determines the best price if more scaled prices match.
+The service determines the best price if there are multiple scaled prices that match.

 This data may come from the backend.
-It is the task of the CatalogFactory to store data in the correct format in the catalog element.
+The CatalogFactory stores data in the correct format in the catalog element.

 Scaled prices can be set up per product in the Back Office: